FredDLR/hello-world/README.md

 I present to you the game "Chicken Scratch" written in Python.

-#Red Pill: Romans 10:8 ESV "because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved."
+#Romans 10:8 ESV "because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved."